Waka Flocka Flame

 Juaquin James Malphurs (born May 31, 1986), known professionally as Waka Flocka Flame, is an American rapper.
-Signing to 1017 Brick Squad and Warner Bros.
-Records in 2009, he became a mainstream artist with the release of his singles "O Let's Do It", "Hard in da Paint", and "No Hands" (featuring Roscoe Dash and Wale), with the latter peaking at number 13 on the US Billboard Hot 100.
-His debut studio album Flockaveli was released in 2010.
-His second studio album Triple F Life: Friends, Fans & Family was released in 2012 and was preceded by the lead single "Round of Applause" (featuring Drake).
+He first became known for his 2009 single "O Let's Do It", which entered the Billboard Hot 100 and led him to sign with Gucci Mane's 1017 Records, an imprint of Warner Records that same year.
+His 2010 follow-up single, "No Hands" (featuring Roscoe Dash and Wale), reached number 13 on the chart and received diamond certification by the Recording Industry Association of America (RIAA).
+Both songs, along with "Hard in da Paint" and "Grove St. Party" (featuring Kebo Gotti), preceded the release of his debut studio album Flockaveli (2010), which peaked at number six on the Billboard 200.
+His second studio album, Triple F Life: Friends, Fans & Family (2012) peaked at number ten on the chart and was supported by the singles "Round of Applause" (featuring Drake), "I Don't Really Care" (featuring Trey Songz) and "Get Low" (featuring Tyga, Nicki Minaj and Flo Rida).

 Early life

 Malphurs was born in South Jamaica, Queens, New York City.
-His family eventually settled in Riverdale, Georgia.
+His family ultimately settled in Riverdale, Georgia.
 His mother, Debra Antney, is rapper Gucci Mane's former manager and the CEO of So Icey/Mizay Entertainment.
 The name "Waka" was given to him by his cousin, after the Muppets character Fozzie Bear's catchphrase, "Wocka Wocka".
-The name "Flocka Flame" was given to him by Gucci Mane, whom he has known since he was 19.
+The name "Flocka Flame" was given to him by Gucci Mane, whom he has known since 2005 when he was 19.